 Vermont Gravel Ride Farm Tour & Barn Dinner.
 Two dates: Saturday July 8 and Saturday August 19

 If you haven’t ridden gravel in Vermont before, this will be a beautiful introduction.
 Though the pace will be reasonable, expect a significant amount of climbing and minimal pavement.
 The ride will be guided, and we’ll be equipped for minor repairs, adjustments, etc. both before and during the ride.
 Multiple routes will be available to accommodate varying preferences.
 If you joined us for the inaugural event in 2022, come back to ride new roads and sample new local harvests.

-At the end of the day, join your fellow riders, guides, and the farmers for a seasonal, multi-course dinner in a rustic barn at the Plan Do Club.
+At the end of the day, join your fellow riders, guides, and the farmers for a seasonal, multi-course dinner in a rustic barn.
 The meal will feature food from all of the farms you visited, and will be prepared by local chef Suzanne Podhaizer, who is a farmer herself.
 The majority of the dishes will be gluten-free.
 Please let us know of any dietary restrictions you may have, so that we can accommodate them!

 Price: $200 per person

 Your Guide: Fritz Fay